-Those who suffer from seasonal allergies have to be more mindful of the air they breathe in St. Harrisburg, PA.
+Those who suffer from seasonal allergies have to be more mindful of the air they breathe in.
 The changes of the seasons are going to happen, and so are the allergies that come with those changes for some.
 While there is medication to ease symptoms, there are also several non-medication steps an allergy sufferer can take.
 When you are outdoors, you have to brave the elements.
 Indoors, however, you have control over the air quality.
-At HB McClure, we specialize in helping our customers to achieve the healthiest indoor air quality possible.
+At HB Home Service Team, we specialize in helping our customers to achieve the healthiest indoor air quality possible.
 Here are some ways to ease seasonal allergies by improving your indoor air quality.

 Wash and Clean

 One way to improve your home’s indoor air quality is to wash and clean on a regular basis.
 By frequently cleaning the surfaces in your house, you are preventing the accumulation of dust, particles, and VOCs.
 You should complete a simple dusting at least once a week.
 You are also encouraged to vacuum every few days.
 When you clean, you disturb the particles that have become comfortable in your home.
 Cleaning is one way to get rid of at least a portion of those particles.